Classic Deviled Eggs (Creamy, Foolproof & Always a Family Favorite)

 Many people believe eggs must boil vigorously for 15–20 minutes.
 This comes from older cooking habits where people feared undercooking.

-But prolonged boiling causes sulfur reactions that create a gray-green ring around the yolk and a rubbery white texture.
+But prolonged boiling causes sulfur reactions that create a gray-green ring around the yolk and a rubbery white texture, a reaction explained in food science guides like this explanation of boiled eggs.

 The correct approach is gentle heat.
 Bring to boil, turn off heat, and let sit.
 Controlled residual heat cooks them perfectly without overdoing it.